 Another (hopefully) pre-launch issue is the missing recommendations for local business pages/place pages.
-If you haven’t converted your local business page to the new Facebook page design, I would suggest copying your recommendations and who they were from before you do.
+If you haven’t converted your local business page to the new Facebook Page design, I would suggest copying your recommendations and who they were from before you do.
 Maybe grab a screenshot or two as well.
-No one is 100% sure on if this will get re-incorporated into the new Facebook pages or not.
+No one is 100% sure if this will get re-incorporated into the new Facebook Pages or not.
 You can voice your opinion in the Facebook developer’s bug report for recommendations in timeline for pages.

 Facebook Apps & Custom Content

-- Number of Apps & Custom Tabs – As I mentioned earlier, you can use up to 10 apps and content tabs on your Facebook page.
-While there are twelve boxes, one is reserved for your photos and another is reserved for your page’s number of likes.
+- Number of Apps & Custom Tabs – As I mentioned earlier, you can use up to 10 apps and content tabs on your Facebook Page.
+While there are twelve boxes, one is reserved for your photos, and another is reserved for your page’s number of likes.

 - Custom Name & Icons – For any box other than Photos and Likes, you can change the tab name and image.
-To do so, click on the down arrow next to your row of apps, hover over a box, and click on the Pencil icon.
+To do so, click on the down arrow next to your row of apps, hover over a box and click on the Pencil icon.
 Select Edit Settings.
 Here, you can enter a different name for your tab or click on the Change link to change the tab image.
 Images should be 111 x 74 pixels.
 Use larger images with the same proportion so they will scale down to fit inside the box.
 Images smaller than 111 x 74 pixels will not fill the entire space.

 - Content Size – Custom content and apps now have a width of 810 pixels to work with.
 Any of your current apps or custom content should be centered within this space until they are changed by you or your application provider to fit the new layout.

-Messages – The Good, Bad, and Ugly
+Messages – The Good, Bad and Ugly

 - Keeping Bad Comments Off Your Wall – One perk to having the private messaging option on your page is that it has the potential to steer angry customers or fans from writing on your wall to writing to you in private.
 This way, you can handle a situation without it becoming an ugly (and possibly viral) mess for your brand.

 - Keeping Good Comments Off Your Wall – A downside to having the private messaging option on your page is that people who might otherwise leave a good comment on your wall praising your brand might send the compliment privately instead.
-While you could politely ask if they share their comment publicly (or mind if you share their comment publicly), it would just be easier if they had left it on your wall in the first place.
+While you could politely ask if they could share their comment publicly (or mind if you share their comment publicly), it would just be easier if they had left it on your wall in the first place.